In this article

 Anchor links are added in the HTML of your email design.
 You'll have one section that acts like a "features section" where you add the first part of the HTML and then in each content section further in your email design you'll add the secondary tag that links the anchor.

-In Modern Editor you can access your HTML in any text area;
+You can access your HTML in any Text area in the editor

 or from the lower left HTML tab on any screen.